atxcowboy/librepanel/.github/ISSUE_TEMPLATE.md

 # Bug report vs. support request

 If you're unsure of whether your problem is a bug or a configuration error
-* contact us via IRC in #froxlor on irc.libera.chat
+* contact us via IRC in #librepanel on irc.libera.chat
-* or post a thread in our forum at https://forum.froxlor.org
+* or post a thread in our forum at https://forum.librepanel.org

 As a rule of thumb: before reporting an issue

-* see if it hasn't been [reported](https://github.com/Froxlor/froxlor/issues) (and possibly already been [fixed](https://github.com/Froxlor/froxlor/issues?utf8=✓&q=is:issue%20is:closed)) first
+* see if it hasn't been [reported](https://github.com/LibrePanel/librepanel/issues) (and possibly already been [fixed](https://github.com/LibrePanel/librepanel/issues?utf8=✓&q=is:issue%20is:closed)) first
 * try with the git master

 # Summary